 Within the infrastructure theme there are a number of issues.
 One is that the infrastructure of the Key is aging and the issue of replacement will become more significant over the next twenty years.
-A second issue is that of infrastructure improvement.
-Placing electric utility lines underground for both aesthetic and public safety reasons as well as improvements that will ensure residents have access to current and future advances in telecommunications were frequently mentioned improvements.
-Finally, a third bridge is viewed as alleviating the traffic situation as well as providing additional evacuation options.
+A second issue is that of infrastructure improvement, in particular maintaining water and sewer infrastructure.
+Future issues could include placing electric utility lines underground for both aesthetic and public safety reasons as well as improvements that will ensure residents have access to current and future advances in telecommunications were desired improvements.